 Mammogram Screenings Catch Second Breast Cancers Early

-Outline: Comprehensive study shows yearly mammograms detect second breast cancers early.
+Synopsis: Comprehensive study shows yearly mammograms detect second breast cancers early.
+JAMA study by Breast Cancer Surveillance Consortium supports annual screening for survivors.

 Main DigestJAMA study by Breast Cancer Surveillance Consortium supports annual screening for survivors.